 Laura Meador - Instructor since 2019

-Laura is a teaching artist from Phoenix, Arizona with a strong background in community arts education.
+Laura Meador (she/hers) is a teaching artist from Phoenix, Arizona with a strong background in community arts education.
 She holds a MM in Guitar Performance Pedagogy and MM in Music Education from Arizona State University.
 She is also an alumna from the Glendale Community College guitar ensemble program.

 Laura's professional background includes community outreach and engagement, curricula design for guitar, popular and original music, program design and coordination, group classes, community workshops, and private lessons.